-Students are expected to go directly home after school unless they have been requested to stay or are scheduled for an after school activity.
+Students are expected to go directly home after school unless they are being supervised by their family, have been requested to stay, or are scheduled for an after school activity.

-Taking the Bus Home
+Riding the Bus

 Current transportation pick-up and drop-off locations and times can be found on Carlson's website under the Family Resources tab.